 - Scale-out by nature.
-A shared nothing model aggregates capacity from independent x86 servers.
+A shared nothing model aggregates capacity from independent x86 and ARM servers.

-- Limitless storage based on a full software open source technology.
+- Limitless storage based on open source technology.

-- Data Replication with multiple copies, local or remote.
+- Data Replication with multiple copies, local and/or remote.

 - Various topologies from a single data center to multiple or stretched clusters across geos.